The Next Generation of Genetic Medicine Delivery

 ReCode’s selective organ targeting (SORT) lipid nanoparticle (LNP) platformis the foundation for our pipeline of disease-modifying mRNA and gene correction therapeutics for genetically defined diseases for which there are few or no current treatments.
 The SORT LNPs are used to package and deliver genetic medicine cargoes such as mRNA, siRNA, and gene correction modalities.

 Engineered for Precision and VersatilityWhen delivered into the blood, first-generation LNPs are primarily taken up by the liver, which limits their utility for broad therapeutic applications.
 ReCode’s SORT LNPs are engineered with a biochemically distinct fifth lipid to help the body “sort” and direct the LNPs to other targeted organs such as the lung and spleen, with the ability to bypass the liver, if desired.

 Precision DeliveryHighly selective and predictable organ and cell targeting for the precise delivery of genetic medicines, beyond the liver

-Future IndicationsReCode is also expanding and diversifying its pipeline of therapeutics using genetic cargoes beyond mRNA including siRNA and gene correction modalities in rare genetic diseases including lung, liver, CNS, and cancer indications.
+Future IndicationsReCode is also expanding and diversifying its pipeline of therapeutics using genetic cargoes beyond mRNA to include gene correction modalities in rare genetic diseases including musculoskeletal, central nervous system, liver and infectious disease indications

 Nebulized LNP-formulated DNAI1 mRNA Therapy to Restore Mucociliary Clearance for the Treatment of Primary Ciliary Dyskinesia